-A classroom by day, the TIMARA Gallery is regularly transformed by students creating sound art installations or presenting their junior or senior recital.
+A classroom by day, the TIMARA Performance Technology Lab is regularly transformed by students creating sound art installations or presenting their junior or senior recital.
 It is a wonderful space to test out a new idea, to present a project, to rehearse, and to document work.

 The recent addition of a theatrical light and sound grid has unlocked new creative potential for the space.

-Shortly after the gallery reopened, TIMARA and studio art double degree student Maya McCollum presented her TIMARA junior recital: Woven Topographies.
+Shortly after the Performance Technology Lab reopened, TIMARA and studio art double degree student Maya McCollum presented her TIMARA junior recital: Woven Topographies.

 The piece made use of the grid for hanging sculptural and decorative elements, as well as for projection mapping and lighting.

-Maya also chose the gallery for this installation because she was able to take plenty of time to install her work over the course of several weeks.
+Maya also chose the Performance Technology Lab for this installation because she was able to take plenty of time to install her work over the course of several weeks.